derekmerck/PERSEUS/README.md

 - Python 2.7.10+
 - [PyYAML](http://pyyaml.org) for configuration info
-- [splunk-sdk](http://dev.splunk.com/python) (optional for event routing)
+- [splunk-sdk](http://dev.splunk.com/python) (_optional for event routing_)

 For Dispatch:

-- [Twilio API](https://github.com/twilio/twilio-python) (optional for alert routing)
+- [Twilio API](https://github.com/twilio/twilio-python) (_optional for alert routing_)

 For Listener:

-- pyserial for RS232 serial connection protocol
+- [pyserial](https://github.com/pyserial/pyserial) for RS232 serial connection protocol
-- numpy for array math functions
+- [numpy](http://www.numpy.org) for array math functions
-- scipy (optional for quality of signal function)
+- [scipy](http://www.scipy.org) (_optional for quality of signal post-processing_)
-- matplotlib (optional for simple GUI display)
+- [matplotlib](http://www.matplotlib.org) (_optional for simple GUI display_)

 ## Setup

-PERSEUS Dispatch has three components:
+A PERSEUS system has three components:

-1. A set of **client** systems running the PERSEUS Listener or other decoder for bedside monitors.
+1. A set of **client** systems running the PERSEUS Listener daemon or other decoder for bedside monitors.
 2. A central **event store**, such as [Splunk][] or an open-source "ELK" stack ([Elastic][], [Logstash][], and Kibana).
-3. A central **dispatch server** running the PERSEUS Dispatch daemon
+3. A central **dispatch server** running the PERSEUS Dispatch daemon.

-In testing, the event and dispatch server are separate components running on the same central machine.
+In testing, the event and dispatch servers are separate components running on a single central machine.

 ### General Setup

-[Anaconda](http://www.anaconda.org) simplifies cross-platform installation of the Python binary library dependencies required for the client systems.
-Pip can be used to install any pure-Python packages and for PERSEUS itself.
+[Anaconda](http://www.anaconda.org) is a package manager that simplifies cross-platform installation of the Python binary library dependencies required for the client systems.  `pip` can be used to install any pure-Python packages and for PERSEUS itself.

 ### Client Setup

 Setup each client with a separate host name that will be used in the zone descriptions.

-PERSEUS Listener bedside clients for Philips Intellivue monitors can be setup quickly by installing the Anaconda Python distribution as above, and using pip to install the latest PERSEUS scripts.
+PERSEUS Listener bedside clients for Philips Intellivue monitors can be setup quickly by installing the Anaconda Python distribution as above, manually installing the numpy, scipy, and matplotlib dependencies, and using pip to install the latest PERSEUS scripts.

 ```bash
 $ conda update conda